James V: War with England and death

 James was succeeded by his infant daughter, Mary, Queen of Scots.
-On 7 January 1543 the king's body was conveyed from Falkland to the Forth ferry at Kinghorn, before being transported to Edinburgh, escorted by a funeral cortege, and accompanied by Cardinal Beaton, the Earls of Arran, Argyll, Rothes, Marischal and other nobles.
+On 7 January 1543, the King's body was conveyed from Falkland to the Forth ferry at Kinghorn, before being transported to Edinburgh, escorted by a funeral cortege, and accompanied by Cardinal Beaton, the Earls of Arran, Argyll, Rothes, Marischal and other nobles.
 James V was buried on 8 January at Holyrood Abbey, next to his first wife, Madeleine, and his two sons.
 A stone tomb was erected, on which Andrew Mansioun carved a lion, a crown and an eighteen-foot-long inscription in Roman letters.
-Alms were distributed to the poor of Edinburgh who had been present at the soul-Mass and dirge performed for the king.
+Alms were distributed to the poor of Edinburgh who had been present at the soul-Mass and dirge performed for the King.

 During the Rough Wooing, the invading English armies inflicted structural damage on Holyrood Abbey in 1544 and 1547, destroying James V's tomb.
+In subsequent decades, the rule of James V enjoyed a reputation for financial stability and security, cited by the Gowrie Regime in 1582, and by the advisers of James VI in 1591.
+This reflects an expansion of the legal system which allowed an increase in crown revenue.

 James was the last monarch to die in Scotland until 8 September 2022 when Queen Elizabeth II died at Balmoral Castle in Aberdeenshire, 480 years later.
 Days later her body was carried through the streets of Edinburgh, the first time that a royal cortege had passed through the city since James V's burial.